-Friday morning: Pack a lunch and head to Arches National Park – feel free to head out early to get prime hiking done before the midday heat, and make sure you have a hat, sunscreen, and PLENTY of water!
+Friday morning: Pack a lunch and head to Arches National Park – feel free to head out early for prime hiking before the midday heat.
+Make sure you have a hat, sunscreen, and PLENTY of water!
 Keep an eye out for snakes and lizards while in the desert.

-Saturday morning: Get up early for a morning of rock climbing and canyoneering near the camp.
-Pack a lunch before heading to Dead Horse Point State Park for a quick view and then Canyonlands’ Island in the Sky entrance to enjoy a couple view points and perhaps a short sunset hike before heading back to camp for dinner, some campfire time, and incredible star gazing before some well-deserved sleep.
+Saturday morning: Get up early for a morning of rock climbing and canyoneering near camp.
+Pack a lunch before heading to Dead Horse Point State Park for a quick view.
+Then head to Canyonlands’ Island in the Sky entrance.
+Here you can enjoy great views and perhaps a short sunset hike.
+Head back to camp for dinner, campfire time, and incredible star gazing.
+Then get to bed for some well-deserved sleep.

-Sunday morning: Clean up, pack up and head out with memories to last a lifetime.
+Sunday morning: Finally, clean up, pack up and head out with memories to last a lifetime.

-Suggested adjustments: Use Saturday for mountain biking or ATV time in the Needles area of Canyonlands OR a ½-1 day whitewater trip on the Colorado River.
+Suggested adjustments: Use Saturday for mountain biking or ATV time in the Needles area of Canyonlands.
+OR add a ½-1 day whitewater trip on the Colorado River.

 The Five and More (Arches, Canyonlands, Capitol Reef, Bryce Canyon, and Zion National Parks)